ndsev/zserio/benchmarks/README.md

 uncompressed | 63,271  | **73,567**  | 63,958 | **62,020** | 63,469
 zlib compressed | 33,860  | **38,964**  | 45,370 | 50,316 | **36,029**

-zserio beats Protobuf in all uncompressed cases.
+Zserio beats Protobuf in all uncompressed cases.
 When adding compression on top, we have to take care about the alignments of e.g. strings.
 Unaligned strings just don't compress well.
 But once we did take this into account, zserio compresses as good as protobuf does.

 ### Note